 Backup version retention

-Backup version retention policy defines how long the system should keep historical backup snapshots.
+Backup version retention policies define how long the system should keep historical backup snapshots.
 See How does a backup version retention policy work for more details.

-Retention policy is configured as a backup SLA property and is applied to the resources protected by the corresponding SLA.
-The data that is older than the retention period is removed by the cleanup procedure launched during the periodic backup.
-If protection (SLA) is removed from the resource (user, drive, site, etc) or any SLA without configured retention rules is assigned to the resource, the system stops applying retention rules to the resource and the data that reached retention age will no longer be cleaned up.
+Retention policies are configured as backup SLA properties and are applied to the resources protected by the corresponding SLAs.
+The data that is older than the retention period is removed by the cleanup procedure launched during periodic backups.
+If a protection (SLA) is removed from a resource (user, drive, site, etc), or any SLA without configured retention rules is assigned to a resource, then the system stops applying retention rules to such resource and the data that reached the retention age will not be cleaned up.
 For the same reason, retention rules are not applied to backups belonging to deleted or suspended users.

-Please note that, for performance reasons, cleanup procedure is not performed on every backup, but is launched with a certain probability depending on the retention period duration and last cleanup time.
-Due to this fact, backups with a custom data retention period configured can still contain some items that are older than the retention age and that will be removed during the next cleanup (time lag for retention cleanup doesn't exceed one month).
-Also need to mention, that in case of retention period change (for example, from 5 years to 3 years), first cleanup after the change can also happen with a delay.
+Please note that, for performance reasons, the cleanup procedure is not performed on every backup, but is executed with a certain probability depending on the retention period duration and the last cleanup time.
+Due to this, backups with a custom data retention period enabled may contain some items that are older than the retention age, and such items will be removed during the next cleanup (time lag for the retention cleanup doesn't exceed one month).
+Also, in case of the retention period change (for example, from 5 years to 3 years), the first cleanup after such change may happen with a delay.

 Let's discuss how different retention rules are applied.

-Example: let's suppose that user A receives one report email per day during 3 months (1st February, 2nd February, ..., 1st March, ..., 30th April) and has 90 emails in the mailbox on 1st May.
-On the 1st May 1-month email retention policy for this user is set up and retention cleanup is done.
-During the cleanup emails older than 1st April will be removed and emails dated from 1st to 30th April will remain (emails from the last 30 days).
+Example: suppose that user A receives one email per day during 3 months (February 1th, February 2nd, ..., March 1st, ..., April 30th) and has such 90 emails in their mailbox as of 1st May.
+On May 1st, the 1-month email retention policy for this user is set up and a retention cleanup is done.
+During the cleanup emails older than April 1st will be removed, and emails dated from April 1st to 30th will remain intact (emails from the last 30 days).

 While browsing historical snapshots for backups with enabled retention, you can encounter deleted item placeholders for the items already removed by the cleanup procedure.
 The data and metadata for these placeholder items are deleted, but they remain present in the browsing view due to the implementation details and to provide better visibility for the retention process.